Parallel Point-to-Point Shortest Paths and Batch Queries: Batch PPSP Queries in Parallel

 \subsection{\bds-Based Solutions}

 As discussed in \cref{sec:algo}, \bds{} can greatly improve performance in a single PPSP query, so algorithmically, it is interesting to see how to integrate \bds{} in the batch setting.
-One straightforward solution is to run \bds{} for each query, which we refer to as the \emp{plain} approach.
+A straightforward approach is to apply our parallel \bids{} algorithm to each query one-by-one serially, which we refer to as the \emp{Plain} approach.
+To further increase parallelism, we can instead run our parallel \bids{} algorithm on all queries concurrently, which we refer to as the \emp{Plain$^*$} approach.
 However, a batch of queries often share common vertices.
 After revealing the common vertices, we can reduce the redundant searches originating from the same sources.
 More importantly, in \bds{}, a target can also be considered as a source on undirected graphs.
 When each vertex can be either source or target and can be involved in multiple PPSP queries, we need to carefully redefine the conditions for pruning and updating the answers.
 We refer to this approach as the \emp{Multi-\bds{}} (or \emp{multi} for short) approach.
 Our solution in \ourlib{} is as follows.
 Since a vertex can be reached from multiple sources, for each vertex $u$ from the original graph, we maintain a copy of it from each of its neighbors in the \querygraph{} $\gq$.
 We use $\vcopy{u}{i}$ to denote that vertex $u$ is reached from $q_i\in \vq$, and $\delta[\vcopy{u}{i}]$ stores the tentative distance from $q_i$ to $u$ (i.e., $\delta[\vcopy{u}{i}]=\delta_{q_i}[u]$).
 Our pruning idea is based on pruning the search from a vertex $q_i\in \vq$ when it passes the farthest midpoint of $q_i$ and $v\in N_q(q_i)$.

 Although slightly more complicated than a single PPSP query, \ourlib{} also follows the PPSP framework in \cref{alg:ppsp}.
 To effectively make use of the \bds{}, we search from all vertices in the \querygraph{}.
 The \initial{} function starts with adding $q_i\in V$ to the frontier, as all searches start from themselves.
 Therefore, they add their own copy, which is $\vcopy{q_i}{i}$ with distance zero, to the frontier.